 A native of Yorktown, Va., Ginn was a key member of Blue Hen teams that posted a four-year record of 34-14 and advanced to the NCAA I-AA playoffs.
 The 1997 squad advanced to the I-AA semifinals.

 After serving as a backup to All-East quarterback Leo Hamlett in 1996, Ginn took over the starting quarterback spot as a sophomore and led the Blue Hens to the 1997 NCAA I-AA semifinals.
 He threw for 1,681 yards and 14 touchdowns and ranked 10th nationally in passing rating for the season.

 He split time with All-American Matt Nagy as a junior in 1998 before suffering a season-ending broken leg in the third game of the season.

-He resides in Newark with his wife, Rachele, and their twin daughters, Addison and Riley.
-The couple welcomed a son, Brayden, in May, 2012.
+He resides in Newark with his wife, Rachele, their twin daughters, Addison and Riley, and son, Brayden.